sandokanCat/42discoveryPython/module3/ex00/README.md

 - The program should:
   - Accept user input, which will be stored in a numeric variable.
   - Use a loop to display all numbers from an entered number up to 25.
-  - If the input number is greater than 25, display "Error" followed by a new line.
+  - If the input number is greater than 25, display `Error` followed by a new line.

 ```shell
 ?> ./to25.py